How Learning Your Management Style Can Transform Your Career

 What’s my management style?

+So how do you determine your management style?
 There are countless tests online (like this one) that will give you an idea of how you relate to your reports—and they all use different terms and descriptions.
 Maybe you’re a Diplomat, or maybe you’re a Planner, or something else entirely that means the same thing as those two.

 Don’t overthink this part: Find a site you trust and figure out which of your defining characteristics (overbearing or relaxed?
 Collaborative or individual?) make it into your everyday professional life.
 The way you relate to coworkers and direct reports may be different from how you relate to friends and family.